 The George Mason team experienced the season all athletes dream of.
 The team jelled into a seemingly unstoppable force where the belief we had in ourselves propelled us to seemingly unimaginable wins.
 We were the last team chosen for the NCAA tournament, a real underdog, and finished 2nd, losing to UNC in the National Championship Game.
 I was named Defensive MVP of the Final Four and named a First Team All American.
 (Should I also mention we lost 0-6 to UNC???)

 Throughout and after college, I spent summers working for the No. 1 Goalkeeper Camps and SoccerPlus Goalkeeper School.
 These long summers on the road with a grueling daily schedule and non-stop soccer action – were some of my favorite times.
-Many of the expert contributors on SoccerParenting.com are connections I made through these camps (Tony DiCicco, John Cone, Lisa Cole, Kevin Hartman, G. Guerrerri, Paul Rogers to name just a few).
+Many of the expert contributors on SoccerParenting.com are connections I made through these camps (Tony DiCicco, John Cone, Lisa Cole, Kevin Hartman, and Jon Busch to name just a few).

-Being Pre-WUSA and not on the Women’s National Team, playing opportunities were limited.
-I played in Washington area men’s leagues and travelled on weekends to Philadelphia to play for the Philadelphia Freedom.
-While I loved my Promotions job with Lanzera, a US Soccer Manufacturer, the playing bug could not be put to rest.
+Being Pre-WUSA and not on the Women's National Team, playing opportunities were limited.
+I played in Washington area men's leagues and travelled on weekends to Philadelphia to play for the Philadelphia Freedom.
+While I loved my Promotions job with Lanzera, an American Soccer Manufacturer, the playing bug could not be put to rest.

-In 1997 I sold my car, put everything I owned in storage, and traveled to Northeast Italy and joined Tavagnacco Femminile of the Italian Women’s League.
+In 1997 I sold my car, put everything I owned in storage, and traveled to Northeast Italy and joined Tavagnacco Femminile of the Italian Women's League.
 My short time in Italy (due to visa issues) is a life-highlight.
 I was learning and training everyday as a professional athlete.
-I was living in the same hotel as all the single Udinese men’s players so I was smack dab in the middle of Serie A soccer!!!
+I was living in the same hotel as many of the Udinese men's players, so I found myself in the middle of Serie A football!!!
 Transferred to a team in Germany (that could sort out my visa), I opted to return to the United States to pursue my coaching career full time.

-I met my husband David while an Assistant Coach and MBA Student at the University of Richmond.
-Now a mom to Cali and Davis – I am on the Board of the Richmond Strikers Soccer Club – an ECNL and US Soccer Academy Club affiliated with Richmond United – with over 3000 travel and recreational level players.
-I have my USSF “B” and National Goalkeeping Licenses and have had various opportunities to coach with US Soccer at a U-14 National Team Camp and with US Soccer Training Centers.
+I moved to Richmond to be the Assistant Coach at the University of Richmond where I also earned my MBA.
+Now a mom to Cali and Davis – I am on the Board of the Richmond Strikers Soccer Club – an ECNL and U.S. Soccer Academy Club affiliated with Richmond United – with over 3500 travel and recreational level players.
+I am an active youth coach, have my USSF "B" and National Goalkeeping Licenses and have had various opportunities to coach with U.S. Soccer at a U-14 National Team Camp and with U.S. Soccer Training Centers.